merps/f5-sslo-demo/README.md

 ## Background

-This example comes about based on previous work from F5 Development & Field, to provide automation examples leveraging BIG-IQ Cloud Edition and BIG-IQ VE's Inline Tap deployment model.
+This example comes about based on previous work from F5 Development & Field, to provide automation examples leveraging BIG-IQ Cloud Edition and BIG-IQ VE's Transparent-Proxy deployment model.

 ### Additional Resources